Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Gearing: Single-speed

-The Asomtom RV2 is a budget commuter e-bike aimed at cyclists who need to commute quickly through the city and want to keep maintenance to a minimum.
+The Lectric XP Lite 2.0 is a budget commuter e-bike aimed at cyclists who need to commute quickly through the city and want to keep maintenance to a minimum.

-The maintenance-free belt drive combined with a punchy 350W hub motor means you’ll barely have to do any upkeep on this machine.
-It comes with mechanical disc brakes, lights, and rack mounts for carrying cargo.
+The maintenance-free belt drive combined with a punchy 300W hub motor means you’ll barely have to do any upkeep on this machine.
+It comes with hydraulic disc brakes, lights, and rack mounts for carrying cargo.

-The Asomtom RV2 is a class 2 electric bike, so you get both pedal assistance and a throttle.
-Fully charged, you can ride 25-40 miles with throttle only or 65-80 miles using low pedal-assist levels.
-That’s pretty good for an entry-level belt ebike.
+The Lectric XP Lite 2.0 is a class 2 electric bike, so you get both pedal assistance and a throttle.
+Fully charged, you can ride it for 45 miles with a standard battery or 80 miles with a long-range battery.

-Unfortunately, the Asomtom does not come with fenders, but you can easily install them if you plan to ride in damp weather.
-What’s great is that you get a dual-leg kickstand, so you can easily park it when making a quick stop.
+Unfortunately, the Lectric XP Lite 2.0 does not come with fenders, but you can easily install them if you plan to ride in damp weather.
+What’s great is that you get a kickstand, so you can easily park it when making a quick stop.

-If you have a limited budget and you want a belt drive bike with electric assistance, we recommend considering the Asomtom RV2.
+If you have a limited budget and you want a belt drive bike with electric assistance, we recommend considering the XP Lite 2.0.

 5. Priority Bicycles Classic Plus